w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 Optional ideas to assess knowledge:

-* Portfolio &mdash; Students design a prototype of a web page.
+* Portfolio &mdash; Students design a web page.
 Assess how students use color, layout, spacing, and position to support content perception and identification.

 ## Teaching Resources